wsick/minerva/docs/engine.md

 Presentation Engine
 ========

 The presentation engine consists of the following Pipes broken into TriPipes.
+See [pipeline](pipeline.md) for notes on pipes.

 * [Draft](draft/draft.md) `Pipe`
   * [Measure](draft/measure.md) `TriPipe`